-- Monitored reputation and media issues across the industry. - Awarded the Excellence in Insurance Journalism Awards. - Promoted teacher and student resources to support four Personal Financial Management Unit Standards, Levels 2 and 3.

-- Participated in Commission for Financial Capability's Money Week programme with Banger's Insurance Module. - Insurers continued to sponsor the use of Banger in four schools.
+- Monitored reputation and media issues across the industry - Reported to ICNZ Board on options for raising public favourability of insurance. - Awarded the Excellence in Insurance Journalism Awards. - Promoted teacher and student resources to support four Personal Financial Management Unit Standards, Levels 2 and 3. - Participated in Commission for Financial Capability's Money Week programme with Banger's Insurance Module. - Insurers continued to sponsor the use of Banger in four schools.